enblacar/SCpubr-book/docs/04-FeaturePlots.md

 # Feature plots
-Another broadly used function in `Seurat` is `Seurat::FeaturePlot()`.
-It is basically the counterpart of `Seurat::DimPlot()` which instead of coloring the cells based on a categorical color scale, it uses a continuous one, according to a variable provided by the user.
-This can range from gene expression, to metadata variables such as the number of genes, or even values such as PC_1.
+Another flagship function in `Seurat` is `Seurat::FeaturePlot()`.
+It is basically the counterpart of `Seurat::DimPlot()` which, instead of coloring the cells based on a categorical color scale, it uses a continuous scale instead, according to a variable provided by the user.
+This can range from gene expression, to metadata variables such as the number of genes, or even values such as a principal component.